25 Best DIY Halloween Costumes for All Ages

 With the hit release of many Marvel projects, specifically Wanda Vision on Disney+, DIY Comic Book Scarlet Witch and Vision would be an awesome costume!
 In the show, Wanda and Vision even dress as themselves from the comic book.
 The costume is very simple to make for both little ones and adults.

 For adults, Vision and Wanda’s DIY costumes are very easy to make and give an old-school, classic approach to the popular Marvel Figures.
-For Wanda, you really just need the headpiece, bodysuit, pink tights, and cape.
+As for Wanda, you really just need the headpiece, bodysuit, pink tights, and a cape.

 Photo credit: Make-it-Love-it.com

 Perfect for a first Halloween, this Baby Lamb Costume is adorable for your little one.
 If you’re not good with sewing, this is an easy costume to customize using fabric glue instead!
 Really all you need is a black outfit for your baby and a bunch of jumbo cotton balls!

 Photo credit: HelloWonderful.com